EnderGamingz/KTaNERepository/README.md

-# Keep Taling and Nobody Explodes Repository
+# Keep Talking and Nobody Explodes Repository
 A Repository Manager for KTaNE (Keep Taling and Nobody Explodes) modules.